watson-developer-cloud/python-sdk/README.md

 To move from v3.x to v4.0, refer to the [MIGRATION-V4](https://github.com/watson-developer-cloud/python-sdk/blob/master/MIGRATION-V4.md).

 ## Configuring the http client (Supported from v1.1.0)
-To set client configs like timeout use the `with_http_config()` function and pass it a dictionary of configs.
+To set client configs like timeout use the `set_http_config()` function and pass it a dictionary of configs.
 For example for a Assistant service instance

 ```python
 from ibm_watson import AssistantV1